ironmonk88/monks-little-details/README.md

 ![monks-little-details](/screenshots/BackgroundPalette.webp)

 ### Drag wall points together
-Added a toggle to the wall tools.
+~~Added a toggle to the wall tools.
 When selected, dragging a wall point to a new location will also move any other wall points that exactly overlapped the first one.
 So instead of having to move both wall points to the new location it will maintain the connection between wall joints and move the second one after the first has been moved.
-Saves me some time when editing lengths of wall.
+Saves me some time when editing lengths of wall.~~
+Dragging Wall points together has moved to the module Monk's Wall Enhancement.
+There were a handful of other wall improvements and it made sense to bundle them all together.

 ### Character Sound Effects
 Added a button to load a sound file to associate with a character.
 So if you ever wanted to make a dragon roar, or a banshee howl, you can upload the file, attach it to the character and play from the Token HUD.
 From the NPC sheet, a button with a speaker icon should now be visible.
 Clicking that will open the FilePicker so you can select an audio file.
 Right clicking will open a context menu with other options.
 And orange border will denote that I file has been loaded.